Juniper/contrail-operator/QUICKSTART-MACOS.md

 ### Verify if Contrail Commmand is working

 You can access Contrail Command application via web browser.
-Before that you have to forward the networkic traffic from localhost to Command's pod.
+Before that you have to forward the network traffic from localhost to Command's pod.

 	kubectl port-forward $(kubectl get pods -l command=command -n contrail -o name) -n contrail 9091:9091